auraoupa/perf-pangeo-deployments/README.md

 The second archive is chunked only on the time dimension (1x4729x8354, 158MB).
 Two operations will be performed with these 2 archives : a temporal mean and a spatial mean.

-They will be computed on HAL cluster with 20 workers/cores and a total of 3.6TB of memory.
+They will be computed on HAL cluster with 20 workers and a total of 3.6TB of memory.

 The results are :